pippinbarr/cart253/schedule.md

 ### In class
 - Thinking like a computer with conditionals
+- Discussion
-- Conditionals challenges discussion
+    - Conditionals challenges
-- Introduction to program states
+    - Program states

 ### In studio
 - Work further on the challenges as needed